Plant Talk 4: Botany in a Day Pages 14-24 5th ed, 15–22 6th ed.

 Hello plant enthusiasts!

-Was lucky for the first time to find Morels (Morchella spp.) on several occasions without even hunting for them.
+Have not found Morels (Morchella spp.) this year even when in suitable habitat but maybe not quit right given moisture and or temperature.
 They are considered the choicest food fungi of Spring by many.
-Dryad’s Saddle (Polyporus squamosus) is another second prize fungus people are also finding out in the woods.
+Dryad’s Saddle (Polyporus squamosus) is another second prize fungus people are also finding out in the woods and i and friends were fortunate to find and consume for dinner last week.
 Have you noticed any interesting fungi out and about?

 Since last class i have noticed the following things continuing or starting to bloom in Appalachia: Azaleas (Rhododendron spp.), Bachelor’s Buttons (Centaurea cyanus), Bellworts (Uvularia spp.), Blue Cohosh (Caulophyllum thalictroides), Buttercups (Ranunculus spp.), Chokeberry (Aronia sp.), Clematis spp., Columbine (Aquilegia sp.), Cress (Barbarea sp.), Dwarf Larkspur (Delphinium tricorne), Fern Leaf Phacelia (Phacelia bipinnatifida), Fire Pink (Silene virginica), Firethorn (Pyracantha sp.)
-Fleabane (Erigeron spp.), Forget me Not (Myosotis spp.), Fringe Tree (Chionanthus sp.), Goldenseal (Hydrastis canadensis), Hawthorn (Crataegus spp.), Iris (Iris cristata and Iris spp.), Japanese Honeysuckles (Lonicera spp.), Lord and Ladies (Arum italicum), Lousewort (Pedicularis spp.), Mache (Valerianella sp.), Phlox spp., Pawpaw (Asimina triloba), Plantain (Plantago spp.), Princess Tree (Paulownia tomenetosa), Red Tip Photinia (Photinia sp.), Rhubarb (Rheum sp.), Rugosa Rose (Rosa rugosa), Spotted Geranium (Geranium maculatum), Stone Crop (Sedum ternatum) Sweet Cicely (Osmorhiza claytonii), Trilliums (Trillium spp.), Violets (Viola spp.), Valerian (Valeriana officinalis), Vetches (Vicia spp.), Weigelia sp., Wild Black Cherry (Prunus serotina), Wild Comfrey (Cynoglossum virginianum), Wisteria (Wisteria spp.) and Yellow Archangel (Lamium galeobdolon).
+Fleabane (Erigeron spp.), Forget me Not (Myosotis spp.), Fringe Tree (Chionanthus sp.), Goldenseal (Hydrastis canadensis), Hawthorn (Crataegus spp.), Iris (Iris cristata and Iris spp.), Japanese Honeysuckles (Lonicera spp.), Lord and Ladies (Arum italicum), Lousewort (Pedicularis spp.), Mache (Valerianella sp.), Phlox spp., Pawpaw (Asimina triloba), Plantain (Plantago spp.), Princess Tree (Paulownia tomenetosa), Red Tip Photinia (Photinia sp.), Rhubarb (Rheum sp.), Rugosa Rose (Rosa rugosa), Spotted Geranium (Geranium maculatum), Stone Crop (Sedum ternatum) Sweet Cicely (Osmorhiza claytonii), Trilliums (Trillium spp.), Violets (Viola spp.), Vetches (Vicia spp.), Weigelia sp., Wild Black Cherry (Prunus serotina).
 How many plants mentioned above do you have in your area or how many do you recognize by name?
 If you know most of these plants do you also know what families they belong to?
 What’s blooming around you?
 Do you have something to contribute to the list that is blooming now in your area?
 Any gaps in your knowledge are some opportunities to explore more!
 See the following photo album to see most of them as well as some other items of ethnobiological interest!

 Botany in a Day Pages 14-24 5th ed, 15–22 6th ed.